byterubpay/byterub-site/_posts/2017-12-11-A-note-on-fees.md

 `Fee per kB` = (6.5/10) * (300/400) * 0.002 * (60/300) * 4 = ~0.0008

-Subsequently, multiply with the size of a typical transaction (~13 kB), which yields ~0.01 XMR.
+Subsequently, multiply with the size of a typical transaction (~13 kB), which yields ~0.01 BTR.

 Basically the inverse of the percentage increase of the median block size (against a base of the minimum block size) translates to the percentage reduction in fees.
 More specifically, a 600 kB median block size, which is a 100% (or factor 2) increase translates to a 50% (1/2) reduction in fees.

-So why did the significant price increase not lead to a significant reduction in absolute fees, i.e., fees in XMR terms?
+So why did the significant price increase not lead to a significant reduction in absolute fees, i.e., fees in BTR terms?
 Well, basically, the factor increase in price was significantly higher than the factor increase in usage.
 Furthermore, the median block size needs to be constantly above 300 kB in order for the dynamic fee algorithm to work properly.
 Moreover, the algorithm was designed to correlate with price, but, as we can see, price is imperfectly correlated with usage.
-In sum, whilst usage has grown a lot, it hasn't grown as much as the price and therefore fees (in XMR terms) have not declined yet.
+In sum, whilst usage has grown a lot, it hasn't grown as much as the price and therefore fees (in BTR terms) have not declined yet.

 -------------